Telegraphic Transfer vs Wire Transfer: What's the Difference?

 What Is a Telegraphic Transfer?

-As technology evolved, banks established their own dedicated networks specifically for financial transactions to replace telegraph lines.
-One of those is the SWIFT network (the Society for Worldwide Interbank Financial Telecommunication), which is a member-owned network of banks and financial institutions that facilitate international transfers globally.
+In the past, telegraphic transfers relied on cable or telegraph lines.
+As technology evolved, banks established their own dedicated networks for financial transactions to replace telegraph lines.
+The most well-known network today is the SWIFT network (the Society for Worldwide Interbank Financial Telecommunication), which is a member-owned network of banks and financial institutions that facilitate international transfers globally.

 What Is a Wire Transfer?